 The California Family Urgent Response System, or “Cal-FURS,” is a statewide urgent response hotline to provide 24/7 support service for foster youth and resource families living throughout California.

-Cal-FURS connects current or former foster youth up to age 21 and their caregivers to licensed professionals who provide guidance, support, and connection to critical resources.
+Cal-FURS connects current or former foster youth up to age 21 and their caregivers to trained hotline staff who provide guidance, support, and connection to critical resources.

 Youth throughout California and their caregivers can call and get immediate help for any big or small issues they may be having, 24/7, 365 days a year from caring and trained professionals from the Sacramento-based call center.